020 3137 8400

 And whilst this light source can be controlled by a pull cord switch, more often these days you’ll find them with rocker switches.

-This satin chrome picture light uses a 0.18 watt LED bulb, perfect for highlighting your favourite piece of art — with the distinct advantage of being low on energy usage.
+This satin chrome picture light uses an LED bulb, perfect for highlighting your favourite piece of art — with the distinct advantage of being low on energy usage.

 Further, LEDs bulbs are an ideal choice for picture lights because they stay cool and don’t emit harmful UV rays — so there’s no risk of long-term heat damage to your art.